alexshinningsun/read-aws-ec2/readme.md

 # This is an example of Golang x AWS SDK
+This Golang program first login an AWS service account.
+Then, the program try to read aws's ec2 information.

+---
 ## Install golang 1.17 version
 ```bash
 # Install Golang binary